helixd2s/ArchAgeShaders/README.md

-# OptifinePlanarReflection
+# Optifine Planar Reflections

-Optifine Planar Reflections Example
+How made Optifine, so I made those reflections.
+I will no support that piece of sheat such as Optifine.